khoitsma/Universal-Dropdowns/README.md

 When called, the function presents a PySide6 QDialog dropdown incorporating the following features:
 * short and simple
-* dropdown lists are set in Python as a global variable (executed once, no recalculation)
+* dropdown lists can be set in Python as a global variable (executed once, no recalculation)
 * avoids the restrictions of Excel built-in dropdowns
 * dropdown is available in any workbook, any sheet
 * regex filtering